Want to learn how to break the paycheck to paycheck cycle? Get a month ahead with your money! We’ve got some ideas to get you started.

 5. Get Cheap, Real Cheap

 I know some folks are very loyal to their favorite brands, but think about it.
 Would you rather pay more to bathe, or save that money and enjoy financial peace a decade early?
-If you peek into my bathroom cabinet, for example, you’ll note that my routine is simple.
-I don’t do a seven-step skincare ritual at bedtime—I wash my face in the shower, that’s it, and my skin looks great!
+Now, I’m not about to start throwing out brands or categories only to deeply offend, but I will challenge you to try generic on things you don’t actually care that much about.

 7. Just Use Less

 Turn down the heat, turn up the AC, drive less or get off of your phone!
 Look at your bills that fluctuate with use, and see what you can do to minimize your usage.
-My monthly goal for gasoline is $30, and I usually fall below.
+Once we started meal planning and using up more food that was already in our pantry, we saw our grocery bill drop by over $100 a month!
 Of course, that won’t be possible for everyone, but what other bill could you affect with a behavior change?

 8. Minimize Gift Purchases